 Most Premier League goals in a calendar year

 Harry Kane broke Alan Shearer’s record for the most Premier League goals in a single calendar year on 26th December 2017.
 Spurs were playing Southampton when Kane scored in the 22nd minute of the game.
 It was his 37th Premier League goal, breaking Shearer’s 22-year-old record of 36 goals in 1995.
 Kane ended up scoring a hat-trick in that match, ending the year with 39 goals in the Premier League.

 Most Premier League Player of the Month awards

-Although they aren’t the biggest of individual awards, the amount of Premier League Player of the Month a footballer wins can be used as a measurement of their success and quality.
-Kane has won Player of the Month a total of seven times, receiving the award multiple times.
+Although they aren’t the biggest of individual awards, the amount of Premier League Player of the Month a footballer wins can be used to measure their success and quality.
+Kane has won Player of the Month a total of eight times, receiving the award multiple times.